PlasmaControl/DESC/CONTRIBUTING.rst

    **Note:** Please don’t file an issue to ask a question.

-If you just want to ask a question, the simplest method for now is to just contact the authors (Daniel Dudt & Rory Conlin) directly (If you’re reading this, you probably know who we are and how to get in touch).
+If you just want to ask a question, the simplest method for now is to just contact the authors (Daniel Dudt, Rory Conlin, Dario Panici) directly.

 As the user base expands and more people start using and contributing to the code, we may set up some sort of user group Slack or Discord or